-In order to receive a maximum amount of grant in subsequent years, in addition to the need requirement, students entering Saint Mary's in the fall of 2013 and who use student grants for the first time in 2013-14 will be required to earn at least 30 credits during the 2013-14 academic year.
-If a student earns at least 24 credits, but less than 30, she will still be eligible for state grants in 2014-15 but at a lesser amount.
-Students earning less than 24 credits during 2013-14 will not be eligible for any state grant in 2014-15 even if the students would normally qualify based on financial need.
+In order to receive a maximum amount of grant in subsequent years, in addition to the need requirement, students entering Saint Mary's in the fall of 2013 and who use student grants for the first time in 2013-14 will be required to earn at least 30 credits during the academic year.
+If a student earns at least 24 credits, but less than 30, she will still be eligible for state grants in the following year but at a lesser amount.
+Students earning less than 24 credits will not be eligible for any state grant in the following year even if the students would normally qualify based on financial need.